96 Facts About James Earl Jones

 From February to June 2013, James Earl Jones starred alongside Dame Angela Lansbury in an Australian tour of Driving Miss Daisy.

-In 2014, James Earl Jones starred alongside Annaleigh Ashford as Grandpa in the Broadway revival You Can't Take it With You at the Longacre Theatre, Broadway.
+In 2014, Jones starred alongside Annaleigh Ashford as Grandpa in the Broadway revival of the George S Kaufman comedic play You Can't Take It with You at the Longacre Theatre on Broadway.

 In 2015, James Earl Jones starred as the Chief Justice Caleb Thorne in the American drama series Agent X alongside actress Sharon Stone, Jeff Hephner, Jamey Sheridan, and others.

-James Earl Jones officially reprised his voice role of Darth Vader for the character's appearances in the animated TV series Star Wars Rebels and the live-action film Rogue One: A Star Wars Story, as well as for a brief voice cameo in Star Wars: The Rise of Skywalker.
+James Earl Jones officially reprised his voice role of Darth Vader for the character's appearances in the animated TV series Star Wars Rebels and the live-action film Rogue One: A Star Wars Story, as well as for a three-word cameo in Star Wars: The Rise of Skywalker.

 James Earl Jones was diagnosed in the mid-1990s after his doctor noticed he had fallen asleep while exercising at a gym.